antoine71/OC-P13_OCLettings/README.md

 `HEROKU_API_KEY`: the API key corresponding to the Heroku account

-This variables shall be modified to use different Docker or Heroku account or app name.
+This variables shall be created as [environnement variables for the project](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) to run the pipeline on a different CircleCI repository, and modified as required to use different Docker or Heroku account or app name.

 ## Monitoring using Sentry